 Presentation by artist Laurie Wohl

-with musical accompaniment by Christian, Jewish, and Muslim musicians
+with musical accompaniment by Voices of Sepharad and guests, an ensemble of musicians

 4:30 to 5:45 PM – Gorecki Family Theater

 Panel presentations by Dr. Mary Hinton, Rabbi Marcia Zimmerman, and Dr. Cawo Abdi

 on Christian, Jewish, and Muslim mandates to welcome strangers

 Laurie Wohl is an internationally known fiber artist whose unique Unweavings® convey spiritual narratives through form, color, texture and calligraphy.
 Her works are held in the collections of the Museum of Arts and Design, Constitutional Court of South Africa, Catholic Theological Union, and numerous other public and private collections.
 Among her special projects have been interactive set designs for full-length dance pieces by Callince Dance (New York City) and Jan Erkert & Dancers (Chicago).
 She speaks frequently

 on art and worship, as well as on text and textile.